 Pardon Based on Actual Innocence

-This is a very rare occurrence but it does happen.
-Courts can exonerate a person of a crime if there is evidence of innocence or if the court finds the person innocent.
-Pardons only apply to past acts.
-Meaning you have to have been previously convicted to receive a pardon.
+Certainly, a pardon based on actual innocence is a rare occurrence, but it does happen.
+Of course, courts can exonerate a person of a crime when there is no compelling evidence of guilt.
+The court, in this case, finds the person innocent.
+On the other hand, a pardon absolves a person of guilt.
+Generally, you have to have been previously convicted to receive a pardon.
 If you are one of the few folks out there who has received a pardon based on actual innocence we can take you the rest of the way and expunge your conviction.

 If you’d like to get started clearing your conviction post-pardon, start your expungement today.
-Send us a message or give our offices a call.
+Send a message or give one of our offices a call.

 Expunge a case based on Actual Innocence.